-When you custom create your YouTube end screen, you can add labels to your videos – especially if they are a part of a series, telling your audience that they can watch the previous and next video.
+When you custom creates your YouTube end screen, you can add labels to your videos – especially if they are a part of a series, telling your audience that they can watch the previous and next video.
 Here’s an example of labeling your video from Gary Vanerchuck’s YouTube video.

 F. Track your progress

 You can edit and change the elements in your end screen anytime and so you must keep a track of how it is performing to make sure you put out your best work.
 Keep a regular check on the End screen report on your YouTube analytics.
 It tells you how many times an element was clicked and if you compare notes and see that one element has been getting in the best numbers – you must promote that element more.
-On the other hand if an element is not working, you can replace or delete it.
+On the other hand, if an element is not working, you can replace or delete it.

 G. Keep your end screen uncluttered

 The secret to a successful YouTube end screen is a clean screen where all your elements are visible.
-A cluttered end screen can be confusing for a viewer who may end up skipping it all together and choosing a video from the sidebar.
+A cluttered end screen can be confusing for a viewer who may end up skipping it altogether and choosing a video from the sidebar.
 Here’s an example of a minimalist end screen by BrightSide.

 Create an uncluttered end screen using this template.

-Creating gold standard content is just the beginning, what’s more important is how you amplify it.
+Creating gold standard content is just the beginning, what’s more, important is how you amplify it.
 We’ve given you everything you need to know about using YouTube end screens – now all that’s left to do is start.

 Found this article helpful?
 Please do share it with your friends and peers looking to get started with YouTube.